magic-sph/magic/doc/sphinx/numerics.rst

 that are formulated like boundary conditions.
-Since the electrical currents have to vanish in the insulator we have :math:`\nabla\times\vec{B}`, which means that the magnetic field is a potential field :math:`\vec{B}^I=-\vec{\nabla} V` with :math:`\Delta V=0`.
+Since the electrical currents have to vanish in the insulator we have :math:`\nabla\times\vec{B}`, which means that the magnetic field is a potential field :math:`\vec{B}^I=-\vec{\nabla} V` with :math:`\nabla^2 V=0`.
 This Laplace equation implies a coupling between radial and horizontal derivatives which is best solved in spectral space.
 Two potential contributions have to be considered depending whether the field is produced above the interface radius :math:`r_{BC}` or below.
 We distinguish these contributions with upper indices I for internal